rmontesleo/devops-journey/aws/travis_media/aws_networking_basics/REFERENCES.md

     - Save changes

-9. Create a public EC2 instance
+9. Create a private EC2 instance
   - name the instance `my-private-instance`
   - choose a t2.micro
   - choose a key pair or create `my-key-pair`